viamrobotics/docs/docs/components/base.md

 ### SetPower

-Set the linear and angular [power](https://www.britannica.com/science/power-physics) of the base, represented as the power rate for each direction in the range of (*-1.0 to 1.0*).
+Set the linear and angular power of the base, represented as a percentage of max power for each direction in the range of [-1.0 to 1.0].

 {{< tabs >}}
 {{% tab name="Python" %}}